 De Zerbi has throughout his managerial career always looked to play an attacking and offensive football, regardless of the opposition.
 One of his key principles in doing this is to play where the space is.
 Brighton look to play fast in behind high-pressing teams, but often relax with the ball, waiting for the right opportunities, when playing against a low block.

 Another essential principle of Brighton’s system is creating numerical advantages.
 Brighton constantly look to create 3v2 and 2v1 situations, and it is through these that they progress the ball through the opposition lines.
 Using the goalkeeper in possession is an important aspect of that.
-The third-man concept is also a vital tool in following this principle:
+The third-man principle is also a vital tool in following this principle:

 Another important tool for progressing the ball is following the pressure: